lucky123485/postgreSQL/README.md

 **create table employee**:This is the new table name.

 **Id**: This line defines a column named "id" with the data type "int" (integer).
 The "not null" constraint means that this column must always have a value.A primary key ensures that each value in the designated column(s) is unique.

-**Fname text not null**:This line creates a column named "fname.the `TEXT` data type is used to store character strings of any length
+**Fname text not null**:This line creates a column named "fname.the `TEXT` data type is used to store character strings of any length.

 **lname text not null**:This lines also creates a column “lname.

 **age int not null**:Creates a column for the age of the employee using the "int" data type.

-**To check list all tables in the current database:**
+**To check list all tables in the current database**:
 ```
 \d
 ```